linusjf/LearnReact/Calculator/README.md

 6. User Story #6: My calculator should contain an element to display values with a corresponding `id="display"`.

-7. User Story #7: At any time, pressing the clear button clears the input and output values, and returns the calculator to its initialized state; `0` should be shown in the element with the id of display.
+7. User Story #7: At any time, pressing the clear button clears the input and output values, and returns the calculator to its initialized state; `0` should be shown in the element with the id of `display`.

-8. User Story #8: As I input numbers, I should be able to see my input in the element with the id of display.
+8. User Story #8: As I input numbers, I should be able to see my input in the element with the id of `display`.

-9. User Story #9: In any order, I should be able to add, subtract, multiply and divide a chain of numbers of any length, and when I hit `=`, the correct result should be shown in the element with the id of display.
+9. User Story #9: In any order, I should be able to add, subtract, multiply and divide a chain of numbers of any length, and when I hit `=`, the correct result should be shown in the element with the id of `display`.

 10. User Story #10: When inputting numbers, my calculator should not allow a number to begin with multiple zeros.